 The scientists studied 83 children from the age of three.
 When the kids first visited the research lab of the University, they talked about the six recent events in their lives: country trips, visits to the zoo, the first day of kindergarten, a birthday party…

 The scientists found that kids from 5 to 7 years old were able to recall the details of 63-72% of all the events that occurred to them in early childhood.
-But since the age of 8 years the amount of recalled information slipped to 35%.
+But after the age of 8 years, the amount of recalled information slipped to 35%.

 The researchers noted the difference between the details that the children were and were not able to recall.
 Three-year kids usually did not mention the place and time of an event, while the older children did.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.